Bad Moms: A Bad Moms Christmas (2017)

-Directors of the first film, Lucas and Moore, have stated that they may get involved with the previously announced spin-off, but that their current focus is to make a sequel to Bad Moms.
-On December 23, 2016, it was announced that A Bad Moms Christmas would be released on November 1, 2017, and that it would be holiday themed, with Bell, Hahn, and Kunis all returning to reprise their roles.
-On May 2, 2017, Susan Sarandon, Christine Baranski, Cheryl Hines, and Peter Gallagher joined the cast of the film.

 Bad Dads

-In October 2016, STX Entertainment announced a spin-off film titled Bad Dads and set a release date for July 14, 2017.
-However, by December 2020, the film seems to have been delayed with a new release date not set.
+In October 2016, STX Entertainment announced a spin-off film, Bad Dads, and set a release date for July 14, 2017.
+However, by December 2020, the film seems to have been delayed, with a new release date not set.
+In addition, it has been delisted from Box Office Mojo.

 Bad Moms' Moms

-In April 2019, it was announced that Susan Sarandon, Christine Baranski and Cheryl Hines had signed up to appear in a sequel to be called Bad Moms' Moms.
+In April 2019, it was announced that Susan Sarandon, Christine Baranski, and Cheryl Hines had signed up to appear in a sequel to A Bad Moms Christmas titled Bad Moms' Moms.
+As of 2025, there have been no updates or further information about the film, and it is likely that it was silently cancelled.

-Television series
+Adaptations

-In February 2018, it was reported that Fox is developing an unscripted reality TV series which would take the films' premise of imperfect parents and shift the focus to real-life moms.
-The series will be co-produced by Fox Alternative Entertainment and STX Television.
+In February 2018, it was reported that Fox was developing an unscripted reality TV series that would take the films' premise of imperfect parents and shift the focus to real-life moms.
+The series was to be co-produced by Fox Alternative Entertainment and TX Television.

+Bad Moms: The Novel was published in 2020.
+It was written by Nora McInerny based on the film.